Our Lady of Victories, Kensington: Re-establishment of public Catholic worship in England

 English resumption of regular, public Catholic services commenced in 1794 after a break of nearly 250 years with the Roman Catholic Relief Act 1791 (with main exceptions being for the entourages of courtiers of the consorts of Charles I and Charles II, chapels with use ceded for foreign ambassadorial missions and two chapels under deposed King James II), as French aristocrats, priests and nuns fled the French Revolution and found a welcome in Kensington, since when the parish has had continuous worship and services.

 Mass in the subjugated period of English Catholicism was said in Catholic embassies or private houses.
 From 1852 to 1869 St Mary's Church, Moorfields, built by the faith served as the first diocesan seat of a re-established British Catholic church with hierarchy.
 In 1866 the Carmelites opened the first Catholic church in Kensington.

 Nineteenth-century building

 The original parish church of Our Lady of Victories was designed by noted architect George Goldie.
 His grandson Joseph Goldie would later design the entrance screen.
 The church opened on 2 July 1869, the Feast of the Visitation, taking over the congregation of St. Mary's Roman Catholic Chapel, Holland Street.
+The foundation stone was laid by Princess Marguerite of Orleans and Henry Stafford-Jerningham, 9th Baron Stafford.
 It became the pro-cathedral of the Archdiocese of Westminster as Cardinal Manning wished for a site more central than St. Mary Moorfields.
 Our Lady of Victories served as the pro-cathedral until Westminster Cathedral opened in 1903.